weawoo/gapplepie/README.md

 { I am okay with c+h !!! }

 Just for caution;
 plz I am not that very social, so bare w/ me.
-I'm fine with nicknames!
+I'm fine with nicknames! name is Synn yes I am Synn

 I am not active all the time on Ponytown, usually I just come on to try and make ponies lol
 ______________________________________________________________________________________________________________

-* NOTE: THIS IS JUST REGARDING A FEW COS ON PT:

-* I do not support funamusea.
-Neither do I support any actions that they have done.
-(I really love shirogane) I've got better interest that I've come to like over the years.
-[CRK, Bleach, saiki k, Mob Psycho, genshin, HSR, Zenless, HI3, etc. and if u wwanna you can share as much as u want about ur own interests <3 !!
-I might add this to my strawpage]
-* If anyone you might not know call me wodahs, that is because the name I still go by and had for so long, is in fact from a character of funa's, (I ws young when I found out about funa, -of course I've come to learn later on how bad they really are) but I've been having the means to change it.
-I just don't know what to change it to ~_~
+* NOTE: No note i'm fixing that (might take awhile cuz ooohhh my am I lazy)
   ______________________________________________________________________________________________________________
   Ships/interactions...!: